Near-realtime Facial Animation by Deep 3D Simulation Super-Resolution: Method

 \section{Method}

-In this section, we present the specific design choices for our model architecture, aimed at learning to map from a low-resolution (LR) volumetric mesh to a high-resolution (HR) surface mesh depicting the same facial expression (Fig. \ref{fig:pipeline}).
-The input LR volumetric mesh contains 15,872 vertices and is derived from regular BCC (body-centered cubic) lattices for real-time simulation leveraging on its sparse and regular distribution of the vertices but with a compromise on accuracy and visual fidelity (Fig. \ref{fig:meshes}c).
-On the other hand, the target HR mesh contains 35,637 vertices and is a triangular mesh conforming to a denser volumetric mesh capable of producing fine details of deformations but at a significantly slower simulation speed (Fig. \ref{fig:meshes}b).
-More information about the data generation is outlined in Sec. \ref{sec:data_gen}.
+In this section, we present the specific design choices for our model architecture, aimed at learning to map from a low-resolution (LR) volumetric mesh to a high-resolution (HR) surface mesh depicting the same facial expression (Figure \ref{fig:pipeline}).
+The input LR volumetric mesh contains 15,872 vertices and is derived from regular BCC (body-centered cubic) lattices for real-time simulation leveraging on its sparse and regular distribution of the vertices but with a compromise on accuracy and visual fidelity (Figure \ref{fig:meshes}c).
+On the other hand, the target HR mesh contains 35,637 vertices and is a triangular mesh conforming to a denser volumetric mesh capable of producing fine details of deformations but at a significantly slower simulation speed (Figure \ref{fig:meshes}b).
+More information about the data generation is outlined in Section \ref{sec:data_gen}.

 We represent our input and output as a set of 3D displacement vectors from a rest pose stacked in an arbitrary yet consistent order.
 We divide our pipeline into three modules for (1) feature encoding, (2) coordinate-based upsampling, and (3) surface reconstruction.
 The hyperparameters are specified in Appendix \ref{appendix:arch}.